Battle of Moel-y-don: Background

-The battle
+Battle

 After successfully capturing Anglesey, Luke de Tany's men constructed a bridge of boats across the Menai Strait which separates Anglesey from the mainland.
 Edward's plan was to cross the River Conwy while Tany crossed the Menai and attacked from the north.
 However, Tany ignored the plan, believing he could defeat the Welsh without Edward's aid.
 He had contacted some of the clergy in Bangor, who had promised to aid him by giving a signal when the time was right to attack.

 The bridge was finished in September that year and, on 6 November, Tany and his men crossed the bridge, having been given the signal to attack.
-Llywelyn ap Gruffydd had been alerted to the crossing somehow, and emerged with a large army to meet the English as they crossed.
+According to historical accounts, Llywelyn had scouts and lookouts monitoring the movements of the English forces.
+These scouts alerted Llywelyn when the English began crossing the bridge, and he emerged with a large army to meet the English as they crossed.
 A rising tide cut off de Tany's men from the bridge.
 When they tried to flee, many of them drowned when their heavy armour dragged them under the sea.
 Walter of Guisborough wrote an account of the battle:

 When they had reached the foot of the mountain and, after a time, came to a place at some distance from the bridge, the tide came in with a great flow, so that they were unable to get back to the bridge for the debt of water.
 The Welsh came from the high mountains and attacked them, and in fear and trepidation, for the great number of the enemy, our men preferred to face the sea than the enemy.
 They went into the sea but, heavily laden with arms, they were instantly drowned.

 Luke de Tany, the nobles Roger de Clifford, Phillip and William Burnell (brothers of the chancellor Robert Burnell), sixteen English knights (and their esquires) and over 400 of Tany's men perished.
 The Welsh suffered few casualties.
-The remaining English army made it back to Anglesey; their losses, however, were too great for them to launch a further attack.
+The remaining English army made it back to Anglesey.

+The Chester chronicler gave a full list of the knights who perished “Dominus Willelmus de Audethleye, Dominus Lucas de Taneiey, Dominus Ricardus de Wellis, Amari Burdet, Petrus de Lamare, Ph.
+Burnell, Willelmus Burnell, Henricus Tyeis, Howelus fil.
+Griffini, Roger de Clifford Junior, Willelmus de Lindeseye, Willelmus le Butiler, Thomas de Halton, Willelmus de Oudingishelys, Petrus de la Quarere and Walterus le Jaie.”
+The chronicler also suggested that future Justiciar of north Wales, Otto de Grandson, writing “with much difficulty Lord Othon de Grandson escaped.”

 Aftermath

-This victory, and the Battle of Llandeilo Fawr in which another English army was destroyed in South Wales, boosted Welsh morale and set back Edward's plans for conquering Wales.
+This victory, and the Battle of Llandeilo Fawr in which another English army was destroyed in South Wales, temporarily delayed Edward’s conquest of Gwynedd.
+However, Otto de Grandson and John de Vesci would within two months lead the English army with reinforcements from Gascony to complete the conquest of Gwynedd, after Llewleyn ap Gruffydd was killed at the Battle of Cilmeri in mid-Wales.